 Professional Artists to Portray Sugar Plum Fairy and Cavalier in Western Arkansas Ballet’s Production of The Nutcracker

-Western Arkansas Ballet is proud to announce their Guest Artists for the 37th Annual performance of The Nutcracker.
-Our Sugar Plum Fairy and Cavalier are Ashley Murphy-Wilson and Nicholas Cowden.
-The Sugar Plum Fairy is the benevolent ruler of the Kingdom of Sweets and greets Clara and the Nutcracker Prince when they visit in Act II of the ballet.
+Western Arkansas Ballet announces their Guest Artists for the 38th Annual performance of The Nutcracker.
+Taylor Sambola and Arcadian Broad of New Orleans, Louisiana join the cast as the Sugar Plum Fairy and Cavalier.
+The Sugar Plum Fairy, the benevolent ruler of the Kingdom of Sweets, greets Clara and the Nutcracker Prince upon their entry during Act II of the ballet.
 She and her Cavalier perform a pas de deux called “The Dance of the Sugar Plum Fairy”.